-A pattern is an object or symbol repeated on an artwork.
+Pattern: an object or symbol repeated on an artwork.
 It can also include repeating lines, colours, shapes on a surface.

-We are suppose to create a composition of either pattern, repetition, texture or surface.
+We are supposed to create a composition of either pattern, repetition, texture or surface.
 The media we had to work with is anything that can be used as rubber stamps.
 For example, vegetable/fruit print, sponge, sticks and so on.

 I have decided to do on patterns.
 I chose a geometric pattern as the concept for my composition.
 I gathered some references to help me create my own patterns.

 I reused my lino cut design from my printmaking class during foundation as the final pattern.
 I decided to work out creating patterns and texture to it as well.